Category Archives: Divorce Planning

 People most often make prenuptial and postnuptial agreements so that in the event that they do need a divorce, it takes the confusion and retaliation out of the process.
 Divorces are stressful and sometimes messy, so having a prenuptial or postnuptial agreement will take away a lot of the drama that comes with divorce….
 Read More »

-Signs I Need a Divorce
+Signs You May Need a Divorce

 Deciding whether to get a divorce can be the most difficult decision you’ll have to make in your life.
 Everyone wants to try to make it work to some extent.
 You’ve built a life and a family together and no one wants to throw that away.
 But in some situations divorce is just better… Read More »